 Ariel herself shows off more facial expressions while speaking and singing than has previously been seen in similar Disney dark rides.

 The ride uniquely combines different types of show elements to create one cohesive experience.
-Audio-animatronics figures are paired with computer generated imagery, each appearing when most appropriate.
-Large festive scenes are lit colorfully with standard show lighting whereas more sinister scenes heavily use blacklight, which all too often dominates some dark rides.
-It’s clear that Disney’s designers tried to match the look of each scene from the film using a variety of techniques.
+Audio-animatronics figures are paired with computer-generated imagery, each appearing when most appropriate.
+Large festive scenes are lit colorfully with standard show lighting, whereas more sinister scenes heavily use blacklight, which all too often dominates some dark rides.
+Disney’s designers tried to match the look of each scene from the film using a variety of techniques.

 While The Little Mermaid ~ Ariel’s Undersea Adventure is certainly not a big new E-ticket attraction (like Radiator Springs Racers in Carsland will be when it opens nearby next year), the ride adds a welcome and obvious Disney touch to a park that is quickly shaping up to become the worthy Disneyland counterpart it always was intended to be.